 Scent Dog Training Should Prevent Problems, Not Fix Problems by Retraining Later

 Problem behaviours are easier to avoid, than to fix by retraining the scent dog training, after problems arise!
 The more successes your scent dog has, the faster, more efficient, and less frustrating learning will be.

 Never forget that you get what you reward.
 So if you reward your scent dog for a bunch of behaviours, you’ll get a bunch of behaviours.
-If you reward your scent dog for being close, don’t be surprised when your dog gets close, instead of at scent (or within 2 inches of “source”, the highest concentration of odor).
+If you reward your scent dog for finding scent 6 feet away, don’t be surprised when your dog stops 6 feet away from scent, instead of at scent (or within 2 inches of “source”, the highest concentration of odor).

 We hate to see scent dogs fail.
 Some common mistakes include:

 - Not choosing clearly defined goals– for example, not choosing one indication for nosework.
 If you don’t know what you want, it’s easy to fail.
 We’ll show you how to choose the best indication for you and your dog, and we’ll show you how to train it successfully, while having fun